-Daniel Shirey/US PresswireUntil Sunday, Michael Turner had not rushed for more than 100 yards since Week 4.ATLANTA -- For much of the season, it has been almost painful to watch running back Michael Turner.
+Daniel Shirey/US PresswireUntil Sunday, Michael Turner had not rushed for more than 100 yards since Week 4.ATLANTA -- For much of the season, it’s been almost painful to watch running back Michael Turner.

-He’s 30 now, and there have been moments when he has looked slow, not that Turner ever was a speedster.
+He’s 30 now, and there have been moments when he’s looked slow, not that Turner ever was a speedster.
 But, in the past four seasons, he would steamroll defenders.

-This season, Turner has looked like he has been stuck in low gear, and he seemed slower than ever in Sunday night’s first half against the Dallas Cowboys, when he carried the ball eight times for just 18 yards (a 2.3-yard average).
+This season, Turner has looked like he’s been stuck in low gear, and he seemed slower than ever in Sunday night’s first half against the Dallas Cowboys, when he carried the ball eight times for just 18 yards (a 2.3-yard average).

 But, in the third quarter, there was a moment where everything changed.
 A moment where a single play by Turner propelled the Atlanta Falcons to a 19-13 victory at the Georgia Dome.